pkumar2991/designPatterns/BuilderDesignPattern.md

     }
 }
 ```
 Now, we have created the Car class.
-Now, lets gather all the steps that need to be taken while creating car. *CarBuilder* interface has methods which will be executed while manufacturing car.
+Now, let note down all the required steps, may be not in correct sequence.  *CarBuilder* interface has methods that all Car builder need to implement.

 ```java
 interface CarBuilder {